kylifornication-code/thedrizzle/docs/aboutme.md

   <div class="value-card">
     <div class="value-icon">🤝</div>
     <h3>Leadership+Teamwork</h3>
     <p>I'm a big believer that leaders lead - no matter what.
 I started playing team sports when I was 4yr old and I can't remember a time I wasn't on a team.
 Teamwork is the entry fee for being a leader and I believe I was built to lead.
-It's something I gravitate towards and flex leading from the back and allowing others to lead the way and from the front where I break ground and show what can be done.</p>
+It's something I gravitate towards.
+I flex leading from the back, allowing others to lead the way and from the front, where I break ground and show what can be done.</p>
   </div>

   <div class="value-card">